Arnooodles/domain_driven_bloc/brick/README.md

 - ✴️ Home - Displays the post found in the sub-reddit [FlutterDev][flutter_dev_link].
 - ✴️ Profile - Displays the basic information of the mocked user.
 - ✴️ Dark Mode - Switch between Light and Dark themes
+- ✴️ Security - JailBroken and real device detection on iOS/Android.
 - ✴️ Unit Testing - Performs a unit test to verify the correctness of a unit of logic under the Bloc and repository layers
 - ✴️ Widget(Goldens) Testing - Performs a widget tests that uses a special matcher that compares your widget with an image file and expects that it looks the same